 - Whether the treatment will mitigate the patient’s risk of suffering an even worse outcome if the current condition is left untreated.

-This description might not match up with every single “medically necessary” definition out there, but it does speak directly to rehab therapists better than most communication on the subject.
+This description might not match up with every single “medically necessary” definition out there, but it does speak directly to rehab therapists better than most.
 It also seems to align with Medicare’s payment requirements, especially with respect to the 2013 court decision that clearly discarded patient improvement as a condition of payment.

-If you conclude that certain services are not medically reasonable and medically necessary based on the definition that applies to you—and thus, you issue an ABN—then you should add the GA modifier to the claim to signify that you have an ABN on file.
+If you conclude that certain services are not medically reasonable and medically necessary—and thus, you issue an ABN—then you should add the GA modifier to the claim to signify that you have an ABN on file.
 (Please note that if you are using the GA modifier, you should not use the KX modifier.)
 You will still continue to submit claims to Medicare, but the GA modifier will prompt Medicare to reject them.
-Then, once you receive Medicare’s denial, you can go ahead and collect out-of-pocket payment.
+Then, once you receive Medicare’s denial, you can collect out-of-pocket payment.

 Remember, you should not issue an ABN for every beneficiary who exceeds the therapy threshold—only ones for whom the services in question do not fall under Medicare’s definition of “reasonable or necessary.”
 If you believe the services are medically necessary, you should instead follow the therapy threshold exceptions process as directed above.
-You might be tempted to issue blanket ABNs to ensure payment no matter what, but again, you absolutely should not engage in this practice.
-Medicare strictly prohibits providers from issuing ABNs on a regular, routine basis.
+You might be tempted to issue blanket ABNs to ensure payment no matter what, but Medicare strictly prohibits providers from issuing ABNs on a regular, routine basis.

 Looking for Medicare compliance peace of mind?